SymfonyCasts/symfony6/sfcasts/ep3-doctrine/rich-model.md

 Entities that *only* have getter and setter methods are sometimes called "anemic models".
-Entities that *remove* these and replace them with specific methods for your business logic are sometimes called "smart models".
+Entities that *remove* these and replace them with specific methods for your business logic are sometimes called "rich models".
 Some people take this to an extreme and have almost *no* getter or setter methods.
 Here at SymfonyCasts, we tend to be pragmatic.
 We usually *do* have getter and setter methods, but we always look for ways to be more descriptive, like by adding `upVote()` and `downVote()`.